bilalhaider11/ale-backend/README.md

 ---

+### Patient Import

+**Description:** Service processes CSV and XLSX files for patients that are uploaded to S3 under the patients-list/ prefix.
+It automatically updates the patient table with the latest data, maintaining indexed fields to enable fast and efficient patient lookups.

+---

 ### OIG Update Check

 **Description:** Daily cron service that monitors the OIG (Office of Inspector General) exclusions database for updates and automatically imports new data when available.
 Maintains the `oig_employees_exclusion` table with current exclusion records and tracks check status in `oig_exclusions_check` table.